The Beijen/Beyen Family Site

 Dirk Jan Beijen came out of the war as a widower.
 He has said little about the important work he did during the occupation years.
 His family didn't know much about it either.

 In September 1945 he remarried the then 36-year-old Pieta van Scheers.
+Below is a photo of them in their later years.

 After the liberation, Beijen played an important role in rebuilding the plundered Bonneterie.
 In 1958 he received a medal of honor in silver, associated with the Order of Orange-Nassau.